PUBLIC EDUCATION

 Youth Outreach

-Finding Our Voices is working with Maine high school students to identify unhealthy dating patterns and then create posters to educate their peers about what they now know.
-So far we are booked to bring our impactful and relatable program to six more Maine middle schools and high schools in early 2026.
-Please contact us here if you can help bring us to a school in YOUR town.
+Finding Our Voices is working with Maine high school and middle school students to identify unhealthy dating patterns and then create posters to educate their peers about what they now know.
+Please contact us here if you can help bring us to a school in YOUR town in 2026.

 Our anonymous surveys filled out by Maine high school students reveal the dating abuse that our young people are experiencing now.

-Maine high school students critically examine the popular culture they consume to identify what is not healthy in dating relationships.
+With our Pop-Culture Wheel Project, students critically examine the popular culture they consume and identify unhealthy dating behaviors.

-Faye and Tucker with the Pop Culture-Wheel they created based on dysfunction they observed in the relationship between Dean and Rory from The Gilmore Girls.
+Faye and Tucker with the Pop Culture-Wheel they created based on dysfunction they observed with Dean and Rory from The Gilmore Girls.

 Other Creative Ways We Are Opening Eyes, Minds, Hearts to the Domestic Abuse All Around Us

 Patrisha's conversations with domestic abuse survivors airs as a radio show and Podcast.
-More info here!
 She and Mary Lou Smith host an online Book Club featuring conversations with authors about the domestic abuse in their books.
-More info here!